- Actor and former president of the Screen Actors Guild

 Yitzak Edward Asner was born to Orthodox Jewish immigrant parents on November 15, 1929 in Kansas City, Kansas.
 He attended the University of Chicago and served in the U.S. Army Signal Corps from 1951-53.
 Asner is best known for his work as a television actor on The Mary Tyler Moore Show (1970-77) and Lou Grant (1977–82).
 From 1981-85, he served two terms as president of the Screen Actors Guild.

 A proud member of the Democratic Socialists of America (DSA), Asner has long identified himself as “a socialist” who wants the United States to emulate “the Scandinavian countries,” where people are “well taken care of … medicinally, economically, educationally.”
+He has a high regard for the late Franklin Delano Roosevelt, calling him a “great president” who embraced “certain socialist practices.”

 In the 1980s Asner supported the communist revolutionaries who were fighting for political supremacy in Central America, and he became a vocal critic of the Reagan administration’s effort to thwart them.
 For instance: